HDDevilYT/HDDYT-DDOS/README.md

 After Getting The Website IP , Copy The IP & Come To The Termux..
 Now Paste The Target Website IP On `Ip Target:` & Give The Port Number `1808`

 Booom!!
 Your Ddos Attack Had Been Started...

+I Know that you are reading this my Sis And I wanna tell you something YOU ARE BAKA AND I KNOW THAT YOU DON'T HAVE BRAIN.